skhbabez/tip-calculator-app-main/README.md

 ### Continued development

 I need to fócus on writing cleaner code in css.
 While I like my solutions in geneal a lot better now, they still lack maintainability (especially when it comes to using custom properties).
 I am also not particularly happy with the way I wrote my javascript and I am looking for a cleaner solution handling the form state.
+I might come back to this to get the sizings right but i want to continue on my learning journey for now.

 ### Useful resources